Skip to content

 It's easier to get everyone together and hear each person's voice.
 Relationships can develop quickly.
 Individual roles quickly become well defined and understood in the context of the overall goals of the group.

-Our proposal includes ways to manage workload.
-There's the option of co-opting up to six people onto Council if there's a specific skills gap or need.
+Our plan includes ways to manage workload.
+There's the option of co-opting up to six people on to Council if there's a specific skills gap or need.
 The Presidential team will still sit on Council (in an ex-officio capacity).

 We want to make all appointment processes fair, balanced and representative of the membership.
 They need to be transparent at all stages.